 And as if to prove the point – I set up the router early afternoon and turned on AdGuard Home.
 By mid-evening it had already blocked 4,000 ads and/or cookies without causing me to lose anything noticeable.

-Because I’m one of those guys who just can’t leave things alone – I was looking to see if I could fit TailScale VPN to the router, It turns out that the router while not showing any need for firmware updates was running v3.2 like my UK FLINT… WELL, on the GL-iNET site is a reference to V4 so I went for the manual update knowing fine well I’d blow all the settings I’ve just put in – and sure enough it did.
-I spoent way too much time working on getting Tailscale running on the router and making the router available to my mobile phone.
+Because I’m one of those guys who just can’t leave things alone – I was looking to see if I could fit TailScale VPN to the router, It turns out that the router while not showing any need for firmware updates was running v3.2 like my UK FLINT… WELL, on the GL-iNET site is a reference to firmare V4 so I went for the manual update knowing fine well I’d blow all the settings I’ve just put in – and sure enough it did.
+I spent way too much time working on getting Tailscale running on the FLINT router and making said router available to my mobile phone.
 GL-iNET guys in the forums , despite the holidays – were there to help.